-Previous methods have used CCD (charge-coupled device) cameras and digital imaging methods to characterize irradiance distributions (or flux maps) from individual heliostat beams and dish concentrators [1]-[4].
+Previous methods have used digital (charge coupled device (CCD)- or complementary metal-oxide-semiconductor (CMOS)based) cameras and digital imaging methods to characterize irradiance distributions (or flux maps) from individual heliostat beams and dish concentrators [1-4].
 These traditional methods require a water-cooled flux gauge or calorimeter that is used to scale all pixel values in the digital image to the measured irradiance at a single location.
 The calibration and measurement of the flux gauge have been shown to provide the greatest source of uncertainty and error in the measured flux distribution [2].

-Ulmer et al. [5] describe a similar method using a CCD camera to measure the flux distribution from a dish concentrator, but instead of using a flux gauge or calorimeter, they calculate the total power from the dish collector and use that to calibrate the pixel values.
-This method requires that the entire beam is captured by the target.
-For cases where spillage from the target occurs (e.g., large heliostat fields aimed at a central receiver), this method is not appropriate.
+Ulmer et al. [5] describe a similar method using a digital camera to measure the flux distribution from a dish concentrator, but instead of using a flux gauge or calorimeter, they calculate the total power from the dish collector and use that to calibrate the pixel values.
+This method requires that the entire beam is captured by the target for appropriate calibration.